lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## Backwards Compatibility {#sec-backwards-compat}

-The term "application backwards compatibility" is used here to mean that existing systems as they are deployed today can interoperate with the upgraded systems of the future.
 This document explicitly does not provide application backwards compatibility, only upgraded systems will understand the OIDs defined in this specification.

 If application backwards compatibility is required, then additional mechanisms will be needed.
 Migration and interoperability concerns need to be thought about in the context of various types of protocols that make use of X.509 and PKIX with relation to digital signature objects, from online negotiated protocols such as TLS 1.3 [RFC8446] and IKEv2 [RFC7296], to non-negotiated asynchronous protocols such as S/MIME signed email [RFC8551], document signing such as in the context of the European eIDAS regulations [eIDAS2014], and publicly trusted code signing [codeSigningBRsv3.8], as well as myriad other standardized and proprietary protocols and applications that leverage CMS [RFC5652] signed structures.
 Composite simplifies the protocol design work because it can be implemented as a signature algorithm that fits into existing systems.